Capture Your Thoughts. Write Down Things to Remember

 Do you have a lot of things to remember?

 Carry some kind of memo book, recorder or electronic note taker with you.
-Often your phone is all you need.
+Often, your phone is all you need.
 It can be loaded with helpful apps.
 And a simple old paper notebook comes in every form possible to suit almost anyone.

-I literally used to use a little black book to make notes.
+For years, I literally used to use a little black book to make notes.
 I have several hundred of them going back many years.
 They contain almost every kind of information that has gone through my head, both business and personal.

 I can look back several years and find notes on a meeting, poignant quotes from books I have read, project notes and hundreds of other things.
 Most significantly, I can look back and find my ideas.